 In other words, the contracts are bound to deadlines and require the participants to either settle or cancel the atomic swap within a predefined period of time.
 Therefore, an atomic swap is only completed if both parties confirm its validity.
 The confirmation is done through the use of cryptographic hash functions.

-For example, say Alice has 5 Bitcoins but wants to trade those for Binance Coins.
-Bob, who has Binance Coins is willing to make the trade.
+For example, say Alice has 5 Bitcoins but wants to trade those for BNBs.
+Bob, who has BNBs is willing to make the trade.
 By using atomic swap technology, they are able to perform a peer-to-peer trade without relying on a trusted third-party.
 This essentially means that two different coins, which are running on separate blockchains, can be traded without any interference.